12 Best Halloween Events for 2023 in Key West

-If you find yourself in Key West around Halloween time, you’ll see that it’s a rather busy time of year.
-Whether you’re stopping by via cruise ship or visiting the island especially for Fantasy Fest, we've got you covered on all things Halloween in Key West for 2022.
+If you find yourself in Key West around Halloween, you’ll see that it’s a rather busy time of year.
+Whether you’re stopping by via cruise ship or visiting the island especially for Fantasy Fest, we've got you covered on all things Halloween in Key West for 2023.

 Although we strive to provide the most current information, events mentioned may be canceled without notice.
 We recommend checking the official individual websites for updates before visiting.